Hellaby

 Hellaby is a village and civil parish in the Metropolitan Borough of Rotherham, South Yorkshire, England.
 The population of the civil parish at the 2011 census was 825.
 It is situated 5 mi east from the centre of Rotherham and forms a continuous urban area with Maltby, separated from the rest of Rotherham by Junction 1 (Bramley Interchange) of the M18.
 It is situated by Hellaby Brook and, whilst signposted as "Hellaby Village", the parish has no school, church or post office.

 History

 The name Hellaby is formed from "Helgebi", the Domesday orthography by which Norman scribes attempted to express a sound.
 "Helgebi" was noted in the Domesday Book of 1086 as being within the Parish of Stainton and entrusted by Roger de Busli, who was instrumental in the founding of nearby Roche Abbey, whose foundations were laid in 1147.

+The Hull and Barnsley and Great Central Joint Railway considered building a station in the village, but only a goods siding was eventually opened.

 Community

 Parish council

 In 2011 Hellaby was split from Bramley to become a separate civil parish.
 A parish council was created with 5 councillors, and the first election was held on 5 May 2011.